scipy-conference/scipy_proceedings/papers/david_dotson/david_dotson.rst

    The number of hydrogen bonds between the core and dimerization domain during a conformational transition between the inward-open and outward-open state of EcNhaA.  :label:`fig:hbonds`

-By making it relatively easy to work with what can often be many terabytes of simulation data spread over tens or hundreds of trajectories, MDSynthesis_ has greatly reduced the time it takes to iterate on new ideas toward answering real biological questions.
+By making it relatively easy to work with what can often be many terabytes of simulation data spread over tens or hundreds of trajectories, MDSynthesis_ greatly reduces the time it takes to iterate on new ideas toward answering real biological questions.

 Final thoughts
 --------------